-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 One of the lawmen died in February due to complications from a gunshot wound he received in 1994.

-"The tragic deaths... (are) a stark reminder of the dangers our law enforcement professionals face each and every day while protecting and serving our communities.
-Too often, their service and sacrifice are taken for granted," Floyd said in a statement earlier this month.
+"The tragic deaths ... (are) a stark reminder of the dangers our law enforcement professionals face each and every day while protecting and serving our communities.
+Too often, their service and sacrifice are taken for granted," Floyd said in a statement in February.

 ALABAMA

-A Mobile police officer was shot and killed while responding to a call on the night of February 21, according to the department's police Chief Lawrence Battiste.

-The officer, who has not yet been identified, was part of a team responding to a call of a woman found dead in a residential area.
-The officer was fired upon when attempting to speak with a person of interest, Battiste said.
+Billa was killed as he and others responded to a call February 20 of a woman found dead in a residential area.
+Billa was fatally shot as he tried to speak with the ex-husband of the victim.
+The man then killed himself.

-The suspect is also dead, but Battiste said it was not immediately clear whether he was fatally shot by officers or had taken his own life.

 CALIFORNIA